 For instance, Amway uses the breakaway MLM Compensation Plan.
 Once your downline distributors attain the status of Platinum (Direct Distributor), they breakaway from your downline.

-Their sales volume no longer counts as part of your sales volume.
-Instead, you get a 4% monthly bonus off their volume (if you maintain certain requirements).
-When you help others achieve the same success, you also get additional leadership bonuses.
+Their sales volume no longer counts as part of your qualifying sales volume.
+Instead, you receive a 4% monthly bonus off their volume (if you maintain certain requirements).
+When you help others achieve the same success, you also get additional leadership bonuses

 For example, if you are doing 30,000 points in volume in each month and John’s group accounts for 27,000 points of that volume, when he breaks away your volume is down to 3,000 points.
 If you have to maintain 5,000 points to remain qualified to get commissions from John’s group, and you don’t have it, you would potentially earn NOTHING from his group.